 Matt has a BA in English from the University of York (1998) and an MA in Poetic Practice from Royal Holloway, University of London (2017).
 He worked for many years in London museums, focusing on the city’s port history, and particularly its involvement in the transatlantic slave trade.
 He is now an Associate Lecturer at Birkbeck, as well as a freelance editor and researcher.
 He has contributed chapters to the collections Hilson Hilson: The Poetry of Jeff Hilson (Crater Press, 2020) and Whose Heritage?: Challenging Race and Identity in Stuart Hall’s Post-nation Britain(Routledge, 2023).

-Matt is also a poet, with publications including Full Spectrum Apotheosis (Contraband Books, 2013) and The Dotted Line (Gang Press, 2019), as well as work in numerous journals.
-His concrete poetry has appeared in exhibitions such as Visual Poetics (South Bank Centre, 2013) and Temporary Spaces (Poetry Society, 2019).
-He is interested in how experimental poetics can portray historical experiences, and has presented papers on this theme at several academic conferences.
+Matt is also a poet, with publications including Full Spectrum Apotheosis (Contraband Books, 2013), The Dotted Line (Gang Press, 2019), and Frequently Asked Questions (Kater Murr’s Press, 2021), as well as writing in numerous journals.
+His concrete poetry has featured in exhibitions at the Southbank Centre and the Poetry Society.

 Matt Martin: ‘I’m profoundly grateful to the Stuart Hall Foundation for granting me a wonderful opportunity to pursue my research while furthering Stuart Hall’s legacy.’